How do I Manage my Estate Plan in a Divorce?

 Your estate planner has your family’s best interests and financial wellbeing in mind.
 As such, sharing your divorce agreement with them is an essential early step in the post-divorce process.
 Before the estate planner can help you update your estate plan, they need to know what your legal obligations are to your ex in the case of your death.
 What you can change will depend on what you must legally provide in the case of your death.

-An estate planner can also check for holes in the divorce agreement that will adversely impact your financial wellbeing and that of your family, such as what the impact of the divorce is on retirement account beneficiaries and whether you are protected from having to pay state and federal estate taxes.
+An estate planner can also check for holes in the divorce agreement that will adversely impact your financial wellbeing and that of your family, such as the impact of the divorce on retirement account beneficiaries and whether you are protected from having to pay state and federal estate taxes.
 The estate planner will review whether your ex can change beneficiaries and how your death would impact your children’s financial wellbeing as estate plans currently stand.

 Change your will

 There is a likelihood that you will no longer wish for your ex to be named in your will.
 If this is the case, it’s time to update it.
 The main revision will be removing your spouse from the role of executor of the will.
-Unless specifically desired, you do not want your ex to have power over your estate or your trust.
+Unless specifically desired, you do not want your ex to have power over your estate or trust.

 Update your beneficiaries

 There are numerous savings accounts and policies for which you have named a beneficiary.
 Retirement accounts, life insurance policies, and IRAs are just some of the accounts you will need to update if you don’t want your ex to maintain a claim if you die.
 Some states automatically wipe an ex-spouse from being a beneficiary, but this is not always the case.
 If you named your spouse while you were married, forget to update, and then die, the process of the desired or secondary beneficiary receiving the funds could involve litigation.